wilsonify/wilsonify.github.io/content/recipes/SILKY ROASTED BELL PEPPER PASTA WITH ZUCCHINI AND BASIL RIBBONS179.md

 high until the sauce is smooth.
 Pour it into a small saucepan and stick it on the stove.
 We’ll

-come back to this shit in a minute.
+come back to this    in a minute.

 2 Now cook the pasta according to the package directions . . . or your pasta instincts.
 While